Reinaldo Sánchez

-Reinaldo del Carmen Sánchez Olivares (born 17 October 1944) is a Chilean entrepreneur and leader of the Chilean football who served as president of the Asociación Nacional de Fútbol Profesional (ANFP).
+Reinaldo del Carmen Sánchez Olivares (17 October 1944 − 24 September 2026), better known as Reinaldo Sánchez and nicknamed in Chilean media as Don Choco, was a Chilean businessman and football administrator who served as president of the Asociación Nacional de Fútbol Profesional (ANFP) from 2001 to 2006., and as president of Santiago Wanderers from 1992 to 2001.

-In August 2021, he returned to the presidency of Santiago Wanderers.
+In August 2021, returned to the presidency of Santiago Wanderers, a role which he held until his death in 2026.

-Biography
+Life and career

-He attended the Rubén Castro school in Vina del Mar.
-Then, when Sánchez was young, he had a brief period in the Mechanics career at the Pontifical Catholic University of Valparaíso.
-After that, he started in the minibus business, becoming to own a fleet of around 150 buses.
-He has been president of the Cooperativa Expresos Viña and the Higher Transport Council of the Valparaíso Region.
+Sánchez attended the Rubén Castro school in Viña del Mar.
+During his youth, Sánchez had a brief period in the Mechanics career at Pontifical Catholic University of Valparaíso, without a degree.
+After ceasing his studies, he invested in the minibus business, eventually owning a fleet of around 150 buses that served the Valparaíso region.
+Sánchez was president of the Cooperativa Expresos Viña and the Higher Transport Council of the Valparaíso Region, amassing great influence in Valparaíso as a union leader for bus drivers and bus owners.